ObieWalker/turing-shopping/README.md

 This application is a web e-commerce site that allows a user do a number of things like

+You can view a live version here : https://turing-sh.obinnawalker.now.sh/

 * Users can view all items when entering the website
 * Users can select a department and category to filter products